graemearthur/graemearthur.github.io/index.md

 Hi, I'm *Graeme*

 “Who are you?
-Are you in touch with all of your darkest fantasies?
-Have you created a life for yourself where you can experience them?
+Have you created a life for yourself where you can experience amazing things?
 I have.
 I am crazy.
 But I am free.”